cloudflare/cloudflare-docs/content/workers/configuration/versions-and-deployments/_index.md

 Using versions and deployments is useful if:

-- You are running critical applications on Workers and want to reduce risk when deploying new versions of your Worker.
+- You are running critical applications on Workers and want to reduce risk when deploying new versions of your Worker using a rolling deployment strategy or blue/green deployment strategy.
 - You want to monitor for performance differences when deploying new versions of your Worker.
 - You have a CI pipeline configured for Workers but want to cut manual releases.